Start typing to filter down your FAQ results

 We will use your data to

-- assess whether we are able to act for you
+- Assess whether we are able to act for you

-- provide legal services, advice and support to you
+- Provide legal services, advice and support to you

-- contact and communicate with you
+- Contact and communicate with you throughout your claim

-- maintain internal record keeping and analysis
+- Maintain internal record keeping and analysis

-- Medical agencies to arrange medical appointments.
+- Medical agencies -to arrange medical appointments.

-- Medical experts to provide medical evidence.
+- Medical experts – to provide medical evidence.

-- Vehicle hire companies to arrange an alternative vehicle, if appropriate.
+- Vehicle hire companies – to arrange an alternative vehicle, if appropriate.

-- Courts, barrister/counsel and their representatives to support litigation activities.
+- Courts, barrister/counsel and their representatives – to support litigation activities.

 - Your insurer.